taotriad/BabySomnia/Video_guide.md

 Dreamcatcher *loves* food, and unlike most companies Dreamcatcher Company (ex Happyface Entertainment) doesn't force them to starve.
 Instead the policy is that it's better to stay fit by exercise and eating well.

 Different members like different things.
-The queen of burgers is definitely Gahyun, Siyeon swears by tteokbokki, Handong loves hotpot, everyone loves chicken, pork, and steak.
+The queen of burgers is definitely Gahyun, Siyeon used to swear by tteokbokki (but has, as of 2025, converted to fried rice), Handong loves hotpot, everyone loves chicken, pork, and steak.

 JiU's favourite food seems to be...
 Food.
 She's open to try pretty much everything.
 Including...
 [Brain pudding](https://www.youtube.com/watch?v=N4RG51Pf3Jc&t=1016s).